d-rug/help_file_anatomy/README.md

-# Quarto Template: Workshop Reader
+# Anatomy of an R Help File

 This repository is a `Quarto` based template for workshop readers for the UC Davis DataLab.